-Focusing on the biggest four chains in Europe, franchising clearly represents a significant portion of their European portfolios, with the franchised rooms accounting for approximately a third of Marriott's portfolio (although for disclosure complications they report Europe, MEA and South America as an aggregate, meaning the portion of franchised rooms specifically in Europe may differ), approximately half of Accor's and Hilton's European portfolio, and the majority of IHG's European portfolio.
+Source: Annual Reports 2021, Brand Development Representatives their brands in Europe or are planning to do so in the near future.
+Table 3 provides a list of the companies surveyed and/or researched via their annual reports and other publicly available information.
+Table 2, above, shows the breakdown by operating model for a number of major hotel chains.
+Focusing on the biggest four chains in Europe, franchising clearly represents a significant portion of their European portfolios, with the franchised rooms accounting for approximately a third of Marriott's portfolio (although, for disclosure complications, they report Europe, MEA and South America as aggregate, meaning the portion of franchised rooms specifically in Europe may differ), approximately half of Accor's European portfolio, and the majority of IHG's and Hilton's European portfolios.